IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Introduction

 To empower such editable capabilities to the scene-level neural rendering, we present intrinsic neural radiance fields, which introduce intrinsic decomposition into neural rendering, based on the fact that intrinsic decomposition can be considered as a simplification of inverse rendering designed to provide interpretable intermediate representations (i.e., reflectance and shading) that are relatively easy to solve for both in small objects and large scenes.
-Specifically, extending from NeRF\cite{mildenhall2020nerf}, IntrinsicNeRF (see Sec.~\ref{Sec: Intrinsic Neural Radiance Fields} and Fig.~\ref{fig: IntrinsicNeRF Framework}) takes as input the sampled spatial coordinate point $\mathbf{x} = (x,y,z)$ and the direction $\mathbf{d} = (\theta, \phi)$ and regresses them into density $\sigma$, the view-independent of reflectance $r$ and shading $s$ (Lambertian reflectance assumption) and additional view-dependent residual term $re$~\cite{tominaga1994dichromatic, maxwell2008bi} (see Eq.~\ref{equa: intrinsic residual}).
-Such representation allows for better modeling the fundamental properties of the scene (see Fig. \ref{supp.fig: Our intrinsic results on Blender Dataset} and ~\ref{supp.fig: Our intrinsic results on Replica Scene}).
+A potential naive solution may use the trained NeRF model to generate multi-view images and then perform multi-view intrinsic decomposition, where these two tasks are separated.
+In contrast, extending from NeRF~\cite{mildenhall2020nerf}, IntrinsicNeRF (see Sec.~\ref{Sec: Intrinsic Neural Radiance Fields} and Fig.~\ref{fig: IntrinsicNeRF Framework}) takes the sampled spatial coordinate point $\mathbf{x} = (x,y,z)$ and the direction $\mathbf{d} = (\theta, \phi)$ as input and regresses them into the density $\sigma$, view-independent reflectance $r$ and shading $s$ (Lambertian reflectance assumption) and additional view-dependent residual term $re$~\cite{maxwell2008bi, tominaga1994dichromatic} (Eq.~\ref{equa: intrinsic residual}), which naturally guarantees the multi-view consistency of decomposition after training, thanks to neural rendering.

-However, it is nontrivial to design such a system due to huge gaps in optimization between traditional intrinsic decomposition and NeRF-based methods.
-Traditional intrinsic decomposition methods optimize the energy equation by establishing constraints related to the image pixels, while NeRF-based methods optimize the view-dependent densities and colors of sampled 3D points by means of volume rendering.
-Therefore, it is hard to exploit the prior knowledge (see Sec.~\ref{Sec: Unsupervised Priors}) such as chromaticity prior, reflectance sparsity, etc that are established between all pixels and commonly used in intrinsic decomposition.
-Besides, it is challenging to explicitly edit the neural radiance fields as efficiently as intrinsic decomposition due to the fact that properties such as object's reflectance are usually represented implicitly via Multi-layer Perception (MLP) and the optimization of neural rendering requires plenty of query points.
+However, it is nontrivial to design such a framework due to huge gaps in optimization between traditional intrinsic decomposition and NeRF-based methods.
+Traditional intrinsic decomposition methods optimize the energy equation by establishing constraints related to the image pixels, while NeRF-based methods optimize the view-dependent densities and colors of several sampled 3D points through volume rendering, which makes it hard to exploit the commonly used prior knowledge in intrinsic decomposition (see Sec.~\ref{Sec: Unsupervised Priors}) such as chromaticity prior, reflectance sparsity, etc. To address this problem, we propose a distance-aware sampling method (see Fig.~\ref{fig: Distance-Aware Point Sampling}) that allows the sampled points not only to be random but also to establish local and global relationships between points.
+In this way, IntrinsicNeRF satisfies both the novel view synthesis and the better recovery of the intrinsic properties of the scene.